- Parent Category: Town Clerk

 Where can I get copies of my records?

 A certified copy of the marriage record may be obtained from the Town Clerk's Office.
 You may apply for a Marriage Transcript in person, by mail or by fax.
-Payment may be made by check or money orders payable to Hempstead Town Clerk or by credit card.
+Payment may be made by check or money orders payable to Nasrin Ahmad, Town Clerk or by credit card.
 Please click here to view the procedure for requesting a Marriage Transcript.